What kind of coffee do you actually like?

 Try Different Coffees

-At the other end of the spectrum, washed coffees have the whole coffee fruit removed from the bean prior to drying.
-In between the washed and natural poles exists a spectrum of honey processed coffees that have a varying amount of the coffee fruit removed prior to bean drying.
+In between the washed and natural poles exists a spectrum of honey processed coffees that have a varying amount of the coffee skin removed prior to bean drying.

 Another simple test is to try a dark roast vs a medium roast vs a light roast.
 Finding your lane is easy when you have your options lined up.
+Explore for yourself, but adjectives often used with dark and medium roasts are "comforting" and "rich", whereas for light roasts the focus is on "sophisticated", "unique", "depth of flavor".

 This is the one that may blow your mind.
 If you have access to spring water and/or distilled water, try brewing with that instead of tap.
 Even if you only have access to tap, try letting a bit sit out for 24 hours to dechlorinate and compare.
 A cup of coffee is mostly water after all.
 Compare and be amazed at the difference water makes.